AI

 - Chrome built-in AI: An experimental implementation of Gemini Nano that's built into new versions of the Google Chrome browser.

-We recommend relying more on the traditional server + client approach, as it's more versatile and easier to implement.
-Chrome's built-in AI is a nice feature, but it's still experimental and has some limitations.
+We recommend the traditional server + client approach because it's more versatile and easier to implement.
+Chrome's built-in AI is a nice option, but it's still experimental and has limitations.

 Of course, you can always implement a hybrid approach which combines both solutions to achieve the best results.